LithaMangeni/Youtube-clone/README.md

 ## Youtube.com-clone
-This is a youtube clone app I have created by following instructions and lead from a video created by a youtuber with the name 'SuperSimpleDev'.
+This is a YouTube clone app I have created by following instructions and lead from a video created by a youtuber with the name 'SuperSimpleDev'.
-This is the link to the video: https://www.youtube.com/watch?v=G3e-cpL7ofc&t=22150s
+**This is the link to the video:** https://www.youtube.com/watch?v=G3e-cpL7ofc&t=22150s

-I did the app using HTML and CSS and it is responsive to change in screen size.
+**Software apps used:**
+* Visual Studio Code
+* Google Chrome

+**Languages used:**
+* HTML
+* CSS